xxfoundation/elixxir-docs/link_layer.md

 ## TLS Ciphersuite and Parameterizations

+At this time, ciphersuite selections are the defaults for the go tls library.
+Our current desired selection is `TLS_CHACHA20_POLY1305_SHA256` with the `X25519` curve id proposed by Daniel J. Bernstein.

+We plan to move to a quantum resistant scheme in the future.
+Our intent is to exchange both quantum resistant and classical keys, then use the derivation of both to derive a symmetric cipher key.

-**FIXME**: Fix the code so that it specifies the precise TLS ciphersuite and any other relavant parameters.
+FIXME: The source code does not specify the precise TLS ciphersuite and any other relavant parameters.
 Then specify the ciphersuite selection here in this document.

 ## Implementation

+TODO: Pull out code samples, link via footnote to actual code (as above).
+Explain intent behind code.

 - how members of thenetwork handle the NDF: https://git.xx.network/elixxir/comms/-/tree/release/network